The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 “Taking hormonal birth control for symptoms like irregular, absent, or abnormal periods in order to ‘regulate’ your period does not address the root cause of the issue,” says Jolene Brighten, N.M.D., women’s health and hormone expert and author of Beyond The Pill.
 “While hormonal birth control can give you a predictable withdrawal bleed, this isn’t fixing what’s causing your period problems.
-These underlying conditions can be due to PCOS, hypothalamic amenorrhea, thyroid disease, or other medical conditions that can lead to infertility or difficulty conceiving.”
+These underlying conditions can be due to PCOS, hypothalamic amenorrhea, thyroid disease, or other medical conditions that can lead to difficulty conceiving.”

 This means that if you use birth control for symptom management, then you may find it difficult to get pregnant when you stop.

 The need for an integrative, whole-body approach to fertility.